Dorothea Lasky and Adam Fitzgerald discuss the Metaphysical I, thigh-burning poetry and the timeless appeal of popcorn.

 AF: You’ve eluded discussion of ‘Never did amount to anything’!
 What are its algebras?

 DL: I am so sorry to do that.
 Maybe my own poems bore me.
 Or at least talking about them.
 Especially if they are already written.
 They seem so dead.
 But yes, OK, its algebras do concern the X and I, maybe some sense of the elusive Z-plane in the shifting.
 It’s based on a Catullus poem, ‘43’.
-I am obsessed with Mayer and when I was working on my book I wanted to pay homage to some to the great things she has done, like loosely translate Latin poetry.
+I am obsessed with Mayer and when I was working on my book I wanted to pay homage to some of the great things she has done, like loosely translate Latin poetry.
 And of course, in a book called ROME, you have to do some of this kind of literary translation or then what the heck are you doing?
 I love the original poem by Catullus, because in it he is dressing down some woman who presumably has rejected him.
 His poem is shorter, but having the Metaphysical I in the poem was important to me and I wanted more space than his poem allowed for.
 I get the idea of the Metaphysical I quite a bit from studying Catullus and Mayer.
 As Catullus says, ‘Odi et amo’ (‘I hate and I love’), and this is the quintessentially complex stance of an I in motion.
 Also, the poem gets some of its inspiration from a Facebook thread I saw once that posed the question: Plath or Sexton?
 So I had to commemorate it in the poem, too.

 AF: Speaking of social media, some moron on Twitter claimed that there should be no more poetry books about Rome in 2014.
 I had to laugh.
 And while I remember being with you astride the Colosseum with Eileen Myles where you looked up, darting your eyes, furtive, no, no, not furtive, maddeningly clear-eyed, and declared to us, ‘My next book is going to be called ROME!’
 I can’t help thinking two things – your poems are always cannibalizing what they are ostensibly about to root deeper, shift sideways, usually to axe some imaginative spectre or corpse, our putative X, but also, this is a larger issue, I know how much you reject dry-ass thinking à la proscriptions such as good poets should never use this or that word, etc. Why does that tick you off so much?